France see a need for more hydropower generation, and Statkraft has ambitious plans.

-In 2009, Statkraft opened its French office in Lyon, signalling the start of our activities in France.
+In 2009, Statkraft opened its French office in Lyon, signalling the start of the company's activities in France.
 Up to the year 2030, many of the hydropower concessions in France are to be put out to tender, and Statkraft has ambitious plans.

 Statkraft aims to grow in Europe, and France is next on the list.
 September 2009 saw the official opening of our Lyon office, where Statkraft employees will be working to position the company for the allocation of hydropower licences.